benplumley/Notes/Semester 2/Programming II.md

 **Quick sort is O(n log n).**

 *Bubble sort* starts at the first element, compares it to the second, and swaps them if they are out of order.
-It then repeats this from the second.
-Once it reaches the end, it comes back to the second item and repeats the process.
+It then repeats this from the next element.
+Once it has passed through the array it will carried the largest number to the end of the unsorted area, and into the sorted area.
+The process is then repeated from the start of the unsorted area.

 **Bubble sort is O(n^2).**